Gifted-s/gifted-s.github.io/README.md

 ## Research Experience

 ### Independent Researcher (Dec 2023 - Present)
-**Title:** Design and Implementation of a Road Safety Database in Nigeria
-**Advisor:** Professor O.C Akinyokun
+**Title:** VelarixDB, Tackling the Challenge of I/O Amplification in LSM Storage Engines **Advisor:** Professor O.C Akinyokun
 **Synopsis:**  [Recognized](https://x.com/andy_pavlo/status/1820436583977275426) as the first database from Nigeria by Professor Andy Pavlo from Carnegie Mellon University.
 A key-value store that reduces IO amplification during compaction by separating keys from values inspired by the WiscKey Paper from the University of Wisconsin-Madison.
 It uses asynchronous IO based on the recent adoption of io_uring on Linux, showing up to [60%](https://github.com/tokio-rs/tokio-uring/blob/master/DESIGN.md#:~:text=show%20up%20to-,60%25%20improvement.,-Though%20not%20yet) improvement compared to epoll.
 Written in Rust for memory safety.
 WiscKey benchmarks shows 1.4 to 14 times faster random lookups and 2.5 to 111 times speedier database loading than RocksDB.